greg-ogs/SpatialF_cnncontroller/README.md

 In this project, CNN has been trained to interpret camera-captured images and predict X-Y axis displacement movements for fast alignment of optical components.
 ## Role of CNN in the Project
-The CNN controller is used for **general and fast alignment** during the laser alignment process, complementing the fine control offered by the PID controller.
+The CNN controller is used for **general and fast alignment** during the laser alignment process.
 Here's how it contributes:
 1. **Image-based Predictions:**
 Real-time images of the optical system are fed to the CNN, which processes them to understand the current state of alignment.
 2. **Fast, Coarse Adjustment:**
 Based on its analysis, the CNN provides predictions to adjust the optical components in the X-Y axes, handling large deviations quickly.
-3. **Integrated Architecture:**
-The CNN predictions are further refined by the PID controller in the next step, ensuring precise alignment.

 ### Functional Benefits of CNN
 CNN is particularly well-suited for this application because of its ability to: